JavaAngularAWS-3-6/devops-api/README.md

     - every object has a url associated with it to gain access to it
 - all objects have a unique id of name + bucket + versionID
 - objects contain the information + metadata
-- you can store unimaginable amount of data, free tier is someingthing along the lines of 5 TB
+- you can store unimaginable amount of data, free tier is something along the lines of 5 TB
 - durable and available
   - automatically distributes across a minimum of three physcial locations
 - there are different tiers of s3 for different use cases